 Preventing him from barking was a little trickier since he barked like crazy whenever someone knocked at the door.
 We solved the problem by putting a sign at the bottom of the stairs to our front door telling people to call us instead of knocking on our door, and that worked out fine.

 3. For six weeks we couldn’t take Dylan on walks or allow him to take part in any physical activity.

 4. Dylan could only eat and drink from elevated bowls to prevent him from inhaling food and/or water into his lungs.
-In a normal dog, cartilage covers the to tracheal opening to keep food and water out of the lungs, but the tieback surgery created a permanent space in the tracheal opening where it could get through.
+In a normal dog, cartilage covers the to tracheal opening to keep food and water out of the lungs.
+The tieback surgery created a permanent opening in the tracheal opening where it could get through.